Develop on Cadence. Release on Demand.

-- Release – covers the skills necessary to deliver the solution to end users, all at once or incrementally
+- Release describes the practices necessary to deliver the solution to end users, all at once or incrementally

-- Stabilize and operate – covers the skills needed to make sure the solution is working well from both a functional and non-functional perspective
+- Stabilize and operate describes the practices needed to make sure the solution is working well from a functional and non-functional perspective

-- Measure – covers the skills necessary to quantify whether the newly released functionality provides the intended value
+- Measure describes the practices necessary to quantify whether the newly-released functionality provides the intended value

-- Learn – encompasses the skills needed to decide what should be done with the information gathered and prepare for the next loop through the continuous delivery pipeline with new hypotheses
+- Learn describes the practices needed to decide what should be done with the information gathered and prepare for the next loop through the continuous delivery pipeline

 Release Value to Customers

-Four skills contribute to the ability to release:
+Four practices contribute to the ability to release: